Skip to Content

 What Does “Statute of Limitations” Mean?

 A fundamental piece of accident law to understand is the statute of limitations.
-This refers to the amount of time you have to file a claim before you are no longer able to do so.
-For the most part, each state determines their own time frame.
+This refers to the amount of time you have to file a claim before you can no longer do so.
+For the most part, each state determines its time frame.
 The statute of limitation will not only vary by state but also by the type of incident.

-It’s important to contact a personal injury attorney to help you navigate the trickier parts of the law.
-While getting hurt on the job seems like it would fall under personal injury statute of limitation, if you ask “how long do I have to sue for work-related injuries?”
+It’s important to contact a personal injury attorney from a reputable personal injury law firm to help you navigate the trickier parts of the law.
+While getting hurt on the job seems like it would fall under the personal injury statute of limitation, if you ask, “how long do I have to sue for work-related injuries?”
 The answer could be significantly different.
 In California, federal or state workers injured on the job only have six months (or up to a year in certain circumstances) to file a lawsuit against the agency responsible.

 When to Hire an Attorney After a Car Accident

 Every car accident is unique.
 From the type of damage to the specific laws of the state where the accident occurred, it is a lot for someone to handle while also recovering physically and mentally.
-That’s why one of the best things you can do for yourself after an accident is hire a lawyer.
-He or she will be there every step of the way to answer all of your questions including, “how long after a car accident can I claim injury?”
-At Avrek Law, we want you to receive compensation you deserve.
-With more than 50 years of combined experience resolving cases in favor of clients who were wrongfully injured, Avrek Law has recovered more than $1 billion in compensation for injury victims in more than 45,000 cases.
-Contact us for your free consultation to learn more!
+That’s why one of the best things you can do after an accident is to hire a lawyer for personal injury.
+He or she will be there every step of the way to answer all your questions, including, “how long after a car accident can I claim injury?”
+At Avrek Law Firm, the top personal injury law firm in California, we want you to receive the compensation you deserve.
+With more than 50 years of combined experience resolving cases in favor of wrongfully injured clients, Avrek Law has recovered more than $1 billion in compensation for injury victims in more than 45,000 cases.
+Visit us in Newport Beach, CA, or call (949) 415-5929 for your free consultation to learn more!

 Request Free Consultation